rob-hayward/ProjectZer0/README.md

 ProjectZer0 is an innovative knowledge-sharing platform that enables collaborative exploration and visualization of interconnected concepts, beliefs, and ideas.
 The platform uses advanced graph visualization techniques to create an intuitive and interactive user experience.

+## 🚀 Project Overview

+ProjectZer0 is built on a microservice architecture with three main components:

+- **Frontend**: A SvelteKit application with advanced D3.js graph visualization
+- **Backend**: A NestJS service managing the Neo4j graph database
+- **AI Component**: A FastAPI service providing keyword extraction and content analysis

 ## 🌟 Key Features

 ### Advanced Graph Visualization